RadekVyM/SimpleToolkit/docs/nuget/SimpleToolkit.SimpleShell.md

 ```

 Navigation between pages works exactly the same as in .NET MAUI `Shell`, just use the common `Shell.Current.GoToAsync()`.
 Pages that are not part of the shell hierarchy can be registered using the `Routing.RegisterRoute()` method.

+### `RootPageContainer`

+`RootPageContainer` sets a view that will wrap all your root pages (`ShellContent`s).
+This is well suited for adding elements such as tab bars, floating buttons, or flyouts that should be visible only on a root page.

+The `RootPageContainer` view has to contain a `SimpleNavigationHost` element somewhere in its view hieararchy.

+TODO: `RootPageContainer` sample

 ## Why not use `SimpleShell` and use .NET MAUI `Shell` instead